 From an historic environment perspective, the development will not cause any unacceptable harm to the character or setting of historic assets located within and surrounding the site.
-Cadw have confirmed that there will be no unacceptable impact upon the Bulwarks scheduled monument or its setting and have recently granted scheduled monument consent in respect of the proposal.
+Cadw have confirmed that there will be no unacceptable impact upon the setting of The Bulwarks scheduled monument whilst their observations are awaited on the recent archaeological evaluation undertaken by the applicant.